jackyzha0/jackyzha0.github.io/content/thoughts/Curse of Dimensionality.md

 - CPSC340
 ---

-Volume grows exponentially with dimension
+Volume grows exponentially with dimension.
+Our nearest neighbour in high-dimensions might be really really far away

-## Example
 If want every location on to have a “neighbor” with distance $\epsilon$,
 - In 1D, we need $O(1 / \epsilon)$ points
 - In 2D, we need $O(1 / \epsilon^2)$ points
 - In DD, we need $O(1 / \epsilon^3)$ points

-Our nearest neighbour in high-dimensions might be really really far away